Yeast induction timecourse#

 ex_stat_2 = gm_fitc.apply(ex_gm)

-Most data-driven operations add summary statistics to the experiment as well.
-Let’s have a look at which statistics are defined for this experiment.
+Most data-driven operations add summary statistics to the experiment as well – always named the same as the name of the operation.
+Let’s have a look at the one added by GaussianMixtureOp:

 IP Minutes Component